 Why does the portal say that there are no images available?

-With the Time Series, we are currently in the process of gathering all of the historic satellite imagery for different areas of earth, which takes some time.
-At the moment we have imagery for most places in the United Kingdom and Europe and have moved on to the United Arab Emirates.
-Due to this, you may come across a message saying that we do not have an image available for the area that you have clicked on.
-If you click on the ‘Request Harvest’ button we will get a notification that you are interested in this area and we can then look into sourcing some historic satellite imagery for you.
+We load new imagery into our Image Service on a daily basis but gathering this data can take some time!
+You may come across a message saying that we do not have an image available for the area that you have clicked on.
+If this happens, click the ‘Request Harvest’ button we will get a notification that you are interested in this area and we can then source some imagery for you.